KeckObservatory/mKTL/doc/example/get.rst

 Rerieving a value
 -----------------

-Referencing the :func:`Item.value` property is the preferred approach to retrieve the current value of an item.
+Referencing the :py:attr:`Item.value` property is the preferred approach to retrieve the current value of an item.
 The getter method behind the property will retrieve the value if one is not already available, though this is not expected to be the average case-- a client-side :class:`Item` instance will